2014 Jaguar XKR-S Review

-Paul Maric road tests and reviews the 2014 Jaguar XKR-S.
+Paul Maric reviews the Jaguar XKR-S.

 To mark the end of an amazing era for Jaguar, the brand has launched its biggest, baddest and loudest pussycat yet.
 The Jaguar XKR-S builds on the already quick XKR and offers more power, torque and noise.

 The special edition XKR-S was launched to mark the end of a fleeting era for Jaguar.
 When the XK was launched in 2006 it signalled the start of a design revolution lead by Ian Callum.
 The XK went on to become one of Jaguar’s most successful sports cars.